p/buildploy/README.md

 ## Background

-Since 2005 or so, when Capistrano was invented, the deployment workflow that worked for almost everyone has been as follows:
+Since 2005 or so, when [Capistrano](http://capistranorb.com/)
+was invented, the deployment workflow that was used in most Ruby projects has been as follows:

 1. Put source code into version control.
 2. Connect to server(s) via SSH.